raymondlxc/100-days-of-code/r1-log.md

 ### R1D6
 Forgot to tweet for the last few days.
 I got a bad cold recently...
 I completed the courses of the second week of the  Algorithm (Part One) provided by Princeton on Coursera.
 Today is R1D6.
 I should be more self disciplined.

+### R1D7
+I completed two algorithm problems on the LeetCode, one is easy and the other one is medium.
+And I also completed all the videos of the second chapter of the Algorithm(Part One) by the Princeton.